 Incident events during longitudinal follow up

-We evaluated the incidence of LV obstruction, atrial fibrillation, the composite ventricular arrhythmia outcome and LV systolic dysfunction in patients without these outcomes at baseline.
+We evaluated the incidence of LV obstruction, atrial fibrillation, the composite ventricular arrhythmia outcome, and LV systolic dysfunction in patients without these outcomes at baseline.
 Patients with non-sarcomeric HCM had higher cumulative and age-specific incidences of LV obstruction (supplementary figure 1), with an adjusted hazard ratio (aHR) of 1.51 (CI: 1.27-1.80) for obstructive physiology (adjusted for age at HCM diagnosis, sex, obesity, presence of hypertension and being the family proband).

 Patients with sarcomeric HCM had a higher incidence of atrial fibrillation, ventricular arrhythmias, and LV systolic dysfunction (supplementary figures 2-3).
 For atrial fibrillation the biggest relative differences in age-specific incidence was observed earlier in life (prior to age 45), and sarcomeric HCM was associated with an aHR of 1.32 (CI: 1.12 to 1.56, p=0.001) for developing atrial fibrillation (adjusted for age, sex, obesity, and hypertension).
 For the composite ventricular arrhythmia and the LV systolic dysfunction outcomes, the biggest relative difference in the age-specific incidences of the outcomes were observed in patients 65 years or older with an overall age-standardized incidence ratio of 1.30 (CI: 1.11 to 1.52, p <0.001) for ventricular arrhythmias, and 1.22 (CI: 1.07 to 1.39, p =0.003) for LV systolic dysfunction in sarcomeric HCM.